Contact dermatitis is a condition in which the skin becomes red, sore, or inflamed after direct contact with a substance.

 Emollients or moisturizers help keep the skin moist, and also help skin repair itself.
 They protect the skin from becoming inflamed again.
 They are a key part of preventing and treating contact dermatitis.

 Topical corticosteroids are medicines used to treat eczema.

 - Topical means you place it on the skin.
 You will be prescribed a cream or ointment.
 Topical corticosteroids may also be called topical steroids or topical cortisones.

-Wet dressings and soothing anti-itch (antipruritic) or drying lotions may be recommended to reduce other symptoms.
+Wet dressings and soothing anti-itch (antipruritic) lotions may be recommended to reduce other symptoms.

 Contact dermatitis clears up without complications in 2 or 3 weeks in most cases.
 However, it may return if the substance that caused it cannot be found or avoided.